payapula/blog/README.md

 ##### For local mac

 Run `npx playwright test --update-snapshots`, it will generate new screenshot files for `-darwin.png`

+> [!NOTE]
+> These screenshots are not validated in Github actions, as we are using docker container to run the
+> test in Github actions.
+This `-darwin.png` screenshots are only for local testing purposes.

 ##### For CI (linux)